 When developing new products, services or processes which involve the processing of personal data, the GDPR's data protection principles should be taken into account.
-In addition, the default settings for these new products, services or processes should be 'privacy friendly'
+In addition, the default settings for these new products, services or processes should be 'privacy

-Organizations may be required to appoint a DPO.
+Appoint a Data Protection Officer (DPO) (if required) Organisations may be required to appoint a DPO.
 In any event, a DPO must be appointed if (i) the processing is carried out by a public authority; (ii) data subjects are systematically monitored; or (iii) special categories of personal data are processed on a large scale.